one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 1. Open an Azure CLI window by browsing to [Azure Shell](https://shell.azure.com).
 2. Login using your Microsoft Account.
 3. When the **Welcome to Azure Cloud Shell** screen appears select **Bash** as the working CLI and then **Create Storage**.
 Once storage is created click **Close**.
-4. At the CLI prompt, let's create a new resource group to hold your Domain Controller VMs.
+4. At the CLI prompt, let's create a new resource group to hold your Domain Controller.
 Create the resource group by typing in the following command:

     ```PowerShell
     az group create --name WVDLab-Infrastructure --location eastus